KerorinNorthFox/osu-framework-wiki-ja/Bindable-Flow.md

 `osu-framework` utilizes `Bindable<T>` objects to distribute data between components.
-They provide functionality to automatically remove communication between `Bindable<T>` objects when finalized, serving as a safer alternative to C#'s `event`.
+In conjuncation with Drawable comopnents, they provide functionality to automatically remove communication between `Bindable<T>` objects when finalized, serving as a safer alternative to C#'s `event`.

 ## Creating a `Bindable<T>`